Eeran Sandhya

 Eeran Sandhya is a 1985 Indian Malayalam-language film, directed by Jeassy and produced by Rajan Joseph.
 The film stars Mammootty, Shobana, Rahman and Jose Prakash.
+This was the first film written by Dennis Joseph.

 Plot

 Movie starts with a moody and serious Raju visiting a hill station estate.
 Madhavan(estate owner) picks him up from the bus stop and drives him all the way to the estate.
 During the journey, Madhavan reminds Raju to keep his background and the fact that he has committed a crime, a secret from others.

 Madhavan introduces Raju to the key members of the estate, his wife Prabha and the steward Paulose.
 Madhavan reminds Prabha to make sure Raju feels at home.
 Prabha offers Raju a video cassette that covers an old wedding.
-A girl in the video gets him thinking about his past in a flashback.
+A girl in the video (Reetha) gets him thinking about his past in a flashback.

-Raju, a college goer, doesn't get along with his dad and step-mom.......
+Raju, a college goer, doesn't get along with his dad Krishna Menon and step-mom..

+When he was a child, His father killed his mother and turned it as suicide.He had issues with his father because of this and also his step-mom..
+Father shouted to raju and he ran away from home.

+Freddy, raju's close friend gave support to him.
+Raju joined Freddy's bar as supplier for his cost of living.
+Reetha, Raju's girlfriend was also supported him.
+She visited him occasionally with his half-sister who studies in school.

+Fews days passed..
+Reetha said she is going for 4 day ladies trip from her women's college.
+After that she never contacted Raju.
+This made him suspicious and further find out she had so much relationships other than him and found her romantically involving with Raju's step-brother.
+This made Raju triggered and he tried to kill Reetha.
+He harmed Reetha thus lead her in critical stage.
+For Raju's safety, his father and freddy send him to Madhavankutty.
+Thus the flashback ends.